 Let’s see: 3 months is 12 weeks = 84 days.
 If you could start the program tomorrow and you followed our recommendations exactly, because we do make the program very easy for a person to follow, and you will find your hungers and cravings naturally controlled.
 Then I would expect you to lose around 3 pounds a week, I would recommend a full 12 weeks for you, to take you right up into your wedding day.

 As you slim down with our custom designed program you will lose only fat-weight and you will look good, our clients do not look emaciated as they slim down, they look really good.
 Do not start the program however unless you make the commitment that you will not gain the weight back again.
-To keep lost weight off for life you will want to adhere to the SOTA Maintenance Weigh-Ins for as long as you desire and at no charge from the state of ideal healthy weight.
+To keep lost weight off for life you will want to adhere to the SOTA Weightloss® program maintenance weigh-ins for as long as you desire and at no charge from the state of ideal healthy weight.
 I am confident you will drop the weight Ann, no doubt about it and you will look absolutely amazing in that beautiful custom made tight fitting wedding gown.
 Congratulations!